canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/find-ubuntu-images.rst

 Ubuntu images are available for worker nodes on Oracle Kubernetes Engine (OKE) in Oracle Cloud.
 You need to find a suitable image and register it before you can use it to create OKE nodes.

 .. include:: ../../reuse/OKE-nodes.txt
-   :start-after: Start: Find and register an image
+   :start-after: Start: Find an image
-   :end-before: End: Find and register an image
+   :end-before: End: Find an image

 .. _`Oracle CLI documentation`: https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/GSG/Tasks/gettingstartedwiththeCLI.htm#launchLinux